Origins of Civics Education in the U.S.

 The Knowledge, Skills, and Dispositions framework identifies one of the foundational underlying assumptions of the initiative to be that citizenship readiness is a fundamental mission of public schools.
 The student-centered diction of this framework presents an encouraging ideal of civic learning that is clarified thoroughly within the document and summarized in the Appendix.
 The Council of Chief State School Officers (2013) identify public schools as crucial sites of civic learning and describe that learning as “understandings about the responsibility to care for one another, to contribute to the community, to behave ethically, and to use the knowledge and capacities they are developing to do good” (p.
 12).
 This conceptualization of civic education is paired with the assertion that “radical changes in current beliefs, policy, practice and structure” are necessary to ensure high-quality education for all young people regardless of background (Council of Chief State School Officers, 2013, p.
 11).
 This is an important observation that must be addressed in tandem with student-centered developments to civic education curricula to move towards a comprehensive education that effectively prepares all students for lifelong success and engaged citizenship.

 The State Framework for College, Career, and Citizenship Readiness is similar to the Common Core State Standards in that it provides recommendations for content that could be implemented and taught at the state level.
 The implementation of these standards, including pedagogy, curricula, and materials used to support teachers, is led exclusively at the state and district levels (Council of Chief School Officers, 2010).
 These factors of implementation are important and influential when considering the effectiveness of the civics education that is actually delivered to students.
 If citizenship readiness is the “fundamental mission of public schools,” the question remains as to how these schools can prepare “America’s youth to be contributing members of the larger society” if civics education content is not required to be taught (Council of Chief State School Officers, 2013, p.
 12).
 The Council of Chief State School Officers (2013) assert that “civic learning or literacy is essential if students are to develop capacity to reflect on and respond to challenges in the world around them” and put forth the framework that includes citizenship readiness in the greater concept of how schools should prepare students for life in society (p.
 12).
 Without widespread and consistent implementation, these national standards cannot reach all students, and, without conscious and critical presentation of the material, these content standards could serve to reinforce dominant social structures.
-This framework provides an excellent foundation for civic education programs that serves those states who choose to incorporate it into the statewide curricula and standards.
+This framework provides an excellent foundation for civic education programs that serve those states who choose to incorporate it into the statewide curricula and standards.

 Civics education should be an integral part of public education without serving to reinforce social status quo or inequitable structures of power and influence.
 The right to a high-quality civics education stands to reason as necessary for a healthy and evolving democracy.
 Civics education could be a way to equitably distribute knowledge regarding civic engagement, rather than a means of further stratifying the ways in which young citizens are able to participate in society.
-The history of civics education in the United States reveals a lack of conscious and critical approaches to educating young citizens; most civics education in the U.S. is politically charged or standardized beyond meaning relevant to learners.
+The history of civics education in the United States reveals a lack of conscious and critical approaches to educating young citizens; most civics education in the U.S. is politically charged or standardized beyond meaning to learners.
 Frameworks for high-quality civics education have been set forth by leading scholars and organizations in the field, but without national implementation of these frameworks, many student citizens are not receiving an effective or adequate civics education.
 The function of civics education to prepare young people for active citizenship in a constitutional democracy is left unfulfilled without national dedication to high-quality civics education for all.

 Anzaldúa, G. (1987).
 Borderlands/La Frontera: The new Mestiza.
 San Francisco: Aunt Lute Press.